Minerva: A File-Based Ransomware Detector

 \subsubsection{File Write Ratio.}

-Typically, benign processes write (or overwrite) small chunks of files over time, but rarely do they rewrite a file entirely.
-From the point of view of the behavioral profile of files, this implies that in a time window that is short enough, the number of distinct bytes written by all processes acting on the file should be considerably smaller than the file size.
-Conversely, to successfully exact a ransom, ransomware needs to entirely overwrite as many files as possible as quickly as possible.
-From the point of view of the behavioral profile of files, this means that in a time window where ransomware is present, most or all of the file is rewritten or overwritten.
-This behavioral asymmetry also holds for evasive ransomware that splits write operations over multiple processes~\cite{de_gaspari_evading_2022}.
-From the point of view of process behavior, each evasive ransomware process only writes a small portion of the file, similar to benign processes.
-However, from the point of view of the file behavioral profile, the whole file (or, at the very least, a large portion of it) is overwritten.

-The percentage of a file written in a time window (\emph{Write Ratio}, from here on) is, therefore, a defining, robust feature that helps characterize operations performed by both traditional and evasive ransomware.
+Typically, benign processes write (or overwrite) small chunks of files over time, rarely rewriting an entire file.
+From the standpoint of file behavioral profiles, this implies that within a short time window, the number of distinct bytes written by all processes acting on the file should be significantly smaller than the file size.
+Conversely, to increase the probability of receiving a ransom, ransomware needs to completely overwrite as many files as possible, as swiftly as possible.
+Consequently, in a time window where ransomware activity is present, most or all of the file content will be overwritten.
+This behavioral asymmetry also holds for multiprocess ransomware that distributes write operations among multiple processes~\cite{de_gaspari_evading_2022}.
+Although each individual ransomware process writes only a fraction of the overall file, from the standpoint of file-level behavioral profiles, the combined activity of all ransomware processes results in a high write ratio.
+The percentage of a file written in a time window is, therefore, a defining, robust feature that helps characterize operations performed by both traditional and evasive multiprocess ransomware.